mgthomas99/font2openvg/README.md

 files into OpenVG API instruction procedures, so that fonts can be embedded into OpenVG applications.

 Hybrid was acquired by NVIDIA Corporation in 2006.
-This repository is a re-upload of their `font2openvg` library, as it can currently only be found as code embedded in larger applications.
+The library is useful for embedding fonts into OpenVG applications, but searching online for the original code reveals that it can only be found as a dependency embedded within larger applications.

+This repository is a re-upload of the original `font2openvg` library.
+The rights to ownership still belong to the original authors, as stated in the license information.

 ## Build & Run